atsb/RL_M/README.md

 * For Windows, an MSVC solution is present (MingW is not supported).

+NOTE: I'm starting the deprecation of older C compilers.
+Next commits will not be compilable anymore on anything less than a C17 compatible compiler.

 # Future

 I am still active and am refactoring a huge amount of the source code.
 To continue developing it for modern systems, a lot of the cruft that has accumulated over the past 30 years needs desperate attention.
 Most notably the input/output code and the display code.